 About the author

-David Oakley is Managing Director, ANZ at ServiceNow
+David Oakley is Managing Director, ANZ

 HR, like the enterprise IT organisation, is a corporate service provider – it fields service requests ranging from simple benefits and payroll questions to on-boarding and off-boarding employees or handling complaints.
 But while service relationships are well defined and automated within the IT organisation thanks to IT best practice frameworks and fit-for-purpose IT management products, service relationships in HR are often completely unstructured and inefficient.